AlexVCS/100-days-of-code/log.md

 ### Day 13: November 14th, 2020

 **Today's Progress**: Went back to building the shopping list.
 Deleted a lot of the code I wrote for it and have added in new code.
-Looked at my React portfolio site, it's looking fine just needs real data instead of mock.
+Looked at my React portfolio, it's looking fine just needs real data instead of mock.
 For the Next.js blog I created an API route.

 **Thoughts** Confidence is key and I need to have confidence in me.